Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-api/analytics-ab-testing.md

 * `sorted`: `true` when sorting by anything other than `_score`.
 Sorting by `_score` is default behavior if no sort parameter is supplied in the search request.
 * `query`: The current search query entered by the user into the search field.
 * `resultId`: Unique ID for this interaction.
 UUID4 is particularly useful for this.
+* `searchType`: Type of search logic being used, as returned by the API's `searchType` field.
+This is required for merchants using Hybrid Vector Search, but otherwise optional.

 #### Category tracking metadata